Updated July 14, 2023

-- Early mitigation of those risk is possible with a better mitigation program.
+- Early mitigation of those risks is possible with a better mitigation program.

 - It also identifies the gaps in the existing control mechanism.

-- It provides an analysis of the overall impact of those assessed risks on the organisation as a whole & its business.
+- It provides an analysis of the overall impact of those assessed risks on the organization as a whole & its business.

-- It further enhances the communication within the entity.
+- It further enhances communication within the entity.

 - The objectives of a business are upheld & help a business survive in critical times as well.